hojberg/wrench/README.md

 	});
 	app.run();

-You can also do fragmented routes.
+You can also do partial routes.
 Say you have 2 panes in you application.
 A list and a show pane.
-Each pane can be in different states, these states can be saved with fragmented routes like so:
+Each pane can be in different states, these states can be saved with partial routes like so:

 	var mailapp = wrench.appify({
 		init: function () {